Simple Google Sheets Indirect Function Guide (3 Examples)

 =SUM(INDIRECT(C6))

-5. Now try selecting a color from the drop-down list.
-You will see the sum getting updated accordingly in cell C11.
+5. Select a color from the drop-down list.
+You will see the updated “sum accordingly

 You can access this example sheet here.